liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 This is all you need to make a regular connection to an LDAP directory.
 The rest of the configuration, however, may need to be customized, as it represents "best guesses" as to correct defaults.
-The default attribute mappings usually provide enough data to synchronize back to the @product@ database when a user attempts to log in.
+The default attribute mappings usually provide enough data to synchronize back to the @sharepoint@ database when a user attempts to log in.
 To test the connection to your LDAP server, click the *Test LDAP Connection* button.

 ## Checkpoint

-Before proceeding to fine tune @product@'s LDAP connections, ensure the following steps have been taken:
+Before proceeding to fine tune @sharepoint@'s LDAP connections, ensure the following steps have been taken:

 1. The LDAP connection is enabled.
 Depending on your needs, LDAP authentication